lhtin/You-Dont-Know-JS/scope & closures/ch2.md

 The `new Function(..)` function constructor similarly takes a string of code in its **last** argument to turn into a dynamically-generated function (the first argument(s), if any, are the named parameters for the new function).
 This function-constructor syntax is slightly safer than `eval(..)`, but it should still be avoided in your code.

-The use-cases for dynamically generating code inside your program are incredibly rare, as the performance degradations are almost never worth the capability.
+The use-cases for dynamically generating code inside your program are incredibly rare, as the performance __degradations__(changes to a worse condition) are almost never worth the capability.

 ### `with`